Scottish minister ‘trusts’ decision to send transgender rapist to women’s jail

 The SPS and the Cabinet Secretary said transgender prisoners are processed on the basis of “risk”.

+“Whatever your view of this, the gender recognition Bill passed by the Scottish Parliament doesn’t in any way change the system.”

-Mr Brown was responding to questioning from Scottish Tory justice spokesman Russell Findlay, who said: “This scenario is exactly what I tried to stop during the passing of Nicola Sturgeon’s Gender Recognition Reform Bill – but I was voted down by the narrowest of margins.
+Mr Brown’s remarks on Wednesday were responding to questioning from Scottish Tory justice spokesman Russell Findlay, who said: “This scenario is exactly what I tried to stop during the passing of Nicola Sturgeon’s Gender Recognition Reform Bill – but I was voted down by the narrowest of margins.

 “And even with the flawed Bill in limbo, violent criminals are exploiting the system and putting vulnerable women at risk.
 Can the Cabinet Secretary tell me why his SNP Government think any rapist should be allowed inside a women’s prison?”